ltvaladez0/Live-Session-Assignment-6/README.md

 			-	Data (Directory): 	This directory contains data files
 			-	Analysis (Directory):	This directory contains multiple output files and charts obtained in the process of analyzing our input dataset.
-			-	Paper (Directory):	This directory contains a file explaining data pattern identified in input data.
+			-	Paper (Directory):	This directory contains a file explaining data patterns identified in the input data.

 			-	Project_RollingSalesQueens (Project):	This is the project developed to meet our objective with help of R-Studio.